expresso/app/README.md

   - Properties:
     - `dsn` **(Required if using Deeptrace)**: Deeptrace API URL
       - Type: *string*
-      - Default: `undefined`, it'll error if you try to use Deeptrace without setting it
+      - Default: `process.env.DEEPTRACE_DSN`, it'll error if you try to use Deeptrace without setting it
     - `timeout`: Timeout before Deeptrace gives up on registering the sent request
       - Type: *number*
       - Default: `process.env.DEEPTRACE_TIMEOUT` || `3000`